maplelm/dwarfwars/README.md

 I could also just use a database but I don't know how well that will scale, I probably don't need it to scale that much anyways as this will not be a very big product.
 I don't plan on it being anyways, we will get there when we get there if we get there.
 I am thinking that just using a log binary blob in a nosql database would work the best.

+#### Connections

+It looks like Go supports connection pooling.
+I want to look into that and see how I can implement that as I feel that is what I am trying to role myself anyways.

 ### Frontend